NikBLN/weilSieDichLieben/README.md

 - `autoHide` – remember if header/footer should auto‑hide
 - `language` – chosen interface language
 - `notificationVersion` – prevents showing the same update notification twice
+- `hideDepartureCol` - remember if the departure column should be hidden

 All cookies expire after about one year and are not used for tracking or advertising purposes.